 About the Selection Process

-Oil and natural gas companies confidentially identify their greatest technology needs.
-A call for technology solutions is nationally distributed and interested clean technology companies enter a competitive vetting process, after which 10-12 of those selected will be invited to Denver on September 2, 2015 to present to the oil and gas companies.
+Oil and natural gas companies confidentially identified their greatest technology needs.
+A call for technology solutions was nationally distributed and interested clean technology companies entered a competitive vetting process, after which 10-12 of those selected will be invited to Denver on September 2, 2015 to present to the oil and natural gas companies.

-Applications will be solicited for the following categories: Unmanned Aerial Vehicles, The Internet of Things/Digital Oilfield, Items to Reduce Truck Traffic, Space Saving Items to Reduce Footprint, Plant or Biological Solutions, Air, Water, Remote/Distributed Power, Power Management, Advanced Materials and Chemicals. (scroll down to detailed descriptions)
+Applications were solicited for the following categories: Unmanned Aerial Vehicles, The Internet of Things/Digital Oilfield, Items to Reduce Truck Traffic, Space Saving Items to Reduce Footprint, Plant or Biological Solutions, Air, Water, Remote/Distributed Power, Power Management, Advanced Materials and Chemicals. (scroll down to detailed descriptions)

 Please contact Mary Austin to receive more information.